chendujin/Bitcoin/README.md

 Usage
 -----

-To use the Ethereum Client Library you can use the facade, or request the instance from the service container:
+To use the Bitcoin Client Library you can use the facade, or request the instance from the service container:

 ```php
 try{